 Best Practices for Reducing AWS Costs

-Here are the key areas where almost any organization can reduce their AWS cloud costs.
+Let’s cover the key areas where almost any organization can reduce their AWS cloud costs, either manually or with the use of cloud cost management tools.

 #1: Cloud Management: Cost Allocation, Visibility & Reporting